-- Currently the SELT process is highly manual, requiring a significant amount of labour intensive data entry to create and deploy each individual survey.
-This brings with it significant risk of error.
+- The previous SELT process was highly manual, requiring a significant amount of labour intensive data entry to create and deploy each individual survey.
+This brought with it significant risk of error.
 Greater automation is being introduced behind the scenes to improve accuracy.

 Other improvements being planned for 2019 and 2020 include:

 - Developing an optional mid-semester survey to obtain formative feedback

 - Creating an exit survey for those who have withdrawn from a course before completion

 - Move from anonymous to confidential data collection